 When you don’t feel like celebrating.

-When you’re filled up with grief, the blare of holiday cheer scraps the tender skin of our hearts.
+When you’re filled up with grief, the blare of holiday cheer scraps the tender skin of your heart.
 The juxtaposition of merry and bright slams into the ache of loss.

 Is there a place for mourning in the merry making that has become synonymous with Christmas?